sayar/RedisMVA/README.md

 ## [Module 2: Getting Started with Redis](https://github.com/sayar/RedisMVA/blob/master/module2_getting_started/README.md)

-In this module, we will cover installing and setting up Redis on Windows, learning the basic commands of Redis and general data structures.
+In this module, we will cover installing and setting up Redis on Windows, learning the basic commands of Redis and general data structures including lists.

 ## [Module 3: Advanced Data Structures with Redis]()